tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 13. Pinned user tables to the smart flash cache.
     - alter table TABLENAME storage (FLASH_CACHE KEEP);
 14. Set filesystemio_options from NONE to SETALL.
+15. Changed instance type to r6id.24xl.
+Modified flash cache to only be on 4 instance volumes.
+2 TEMP tablespaces spread across 5 files on instance store (by accident).
+Archiver error in the middle of test.
+16. rerun. archiver error for a few mins.
+17. Increased EBS volumes and corresponding IOPS. u02, u03, u04 - io1 volume: size from 900GB to 9000GB.
+IOPS from 45000 to 64000
+AWS will optimize each volume as part of this modification, which will take at least a few hours.

 ### Baseline
 - ien.24xlarge